RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Ignore keyboard input**

 If this setting is enabled then all keyboard input will be ignored, except the quit shortcut used to shut down the application.
-The main reason for ignoring keyboard input is if running Steam in parallel to ES-DE and you need to use the Steam Controller _Desktop Configuration_ functionality to send keyboard input using the controller.
+The main reason for ignoring keyboard input is if running Steam in parallel to ES-DE and you need to use the Steam Input's _Desktop Layout_ functionality to send keyboard input using the controller.
 In this case double or conflicting input will be sent to ES-DE as both the controller and keyboard events are read by the application.
 It's however generally a better idea to disable this functionality altogether in Steam and leave the ES-DE setting untouched.
 If you accidentally enable this setting when using a keyboard as input device, then you'll either need to plug in a controller to disable it again, or you'll need to modify the _InputIgnoreKeyboard_ entry in the ~/.emulationstation/es_settings.xml configuration file.

 **Configure keyboard and controllers**

 This tool provides configuration of button mappings for the keyboard and controllers, as explained [here](USERGUIDE-DEV.md#input-device-configuration).
 Normally this is not required as ES-DE automatically configures all input devices, but button customizations may be useful in some special situations.
 You may also need to run this tool if you have an unusual controller which could not be automatically configured.
-Be aware that custom button mappings will not change the help icons or help text.
+Be aware that custom button mappings will not change the icons or text for the helpsystem.

 ### Game collection settings